 Graduates of political economics programs at the bachelor's degree level can continue their education into a master's program or enter the workforce in the business sector, specializing in finance, technical, or trade economics.
 There are a variety of jobs for people with a bachelor's degree, including financial manager, technical analyst, or business consultant.
 A law specialization affords several more career options focusing on the legal side of economics, including careers as a lobbyist or foreign policy specialist.
 Many political economics graduates pursue careers in government agencies or education, and obtaining an advanced degree in the field opens up research or higher education positions.

 Political economists in the business sector could work as financial, technical or trade specialists.
 These professionals generally forecast business climates according to global political and economic events.
 Additionally, they could provide businesses with an expert analysis of tools and technology necessary to compete in an international market.
 Depending on a professional's specialization, job options could include executive manager, financial operations officer, technical analyst or business consultant.
 Job outlook may vary by career.
-For example, according to the U.S. Bureau of Labor Statistics (BLS), job positions for financial managers are expected to increase by 7% between 2014 and 2024, which is slower than the national average.
-Payscale.com, as of December 2016, reports that financial officers make an annual median salary of $55,997.
+For example, according to the U.S. Bureau of Labor Statistics (BLS), job positions for financial managers are expected to increase by 16% between 2018 and 2028, which is much faster than the national average.
+Payscale.com, as of September 2019, reports that financial officers make an annual median salary of $58,993.

 Political economists entering the field of law could choose to specialize in a number of disciplines, including environmental, corporate and financial law.
 Those with a legal background could also choose to provide advocacy for underprivileged or underserved populations as legislative lobbyists, legal advisors or foreign policy specialists.
-BLS reports that the number of political scientists is predicted to decrease by 2% between 2014 and 2024, which is slower than average.
-The annual median salary for a lobbyist, according to Payscale.com in December 2016, was $66,429.
+BLS reports that the number of political scientists is predicted to increase by 5% between 2018 and 2028, which is as fast as average.
+The annual median salary for a lobbyist, according to Payscale.com in August 2019, was $73,393.

 Other Career Options